 SAGE Greenfingers is about more than just gardening.
 The project offers:

-- The opportunity to make new friends
+- The opportunity to socialise in a safe space

 We provide everything you need to participate in the session.